-Testing for online exams will be proctored in school whenever possible.
+Testing for online exams will be proctored on campus, whenever possible.
+For all nursing courses, quizzes and exams are administered by ExamSoft and Examplify which will be online.

-This course requires the use of ExamSoft and Examplify for taking exams and quizzes, which will be online.
-ExamSoft and Examplify prevent a user from accessing other applications or going to other websites during an exam.
-This tool makes it possible for students to take online exams from any location, and at times that the faculty directs you to test.
-It also creates a fair testing environment for everyone in the course.
 An Internet connection is required to download an exam or quiz, which opens with a password.
 During testing there is no Internet access.
 A connection is needed to upload the completed exam or quiz.